 Are There Options for First-Time Home Buyers?

-Paying 10-20 percent down, in cash, can be a difficult prospect for first-time home buyers.
-People who already own a home can sell their current homes and use the profits from the sale to make a sizeable down payment on a new home without having to save up for it.
+Paying 10 to 20 percent down in cash can be a difficult prospect for first-time home buyers.
+People who already own a home can sell their current homes and use the profits from the sale to make a sizable down payment on a new home without having to save up for it.
 First-time home buyers must use other means.
-As a result, many lenders offer loan programs targeted primarily at first-time home buyers that require a much smaller down payment.
+As a result, many lenders offer loan programs targeted primarily at first-time home buyers, which require a much smaller down payment.
 How much will my house payment be?
 Loans guaranteed by the Federal Housing Administration (FHA) may have down payments as low at 3.5 percent.
-Loans conforming to the standards of Fannie Mae and Freddie Mac could allow you to make a 3 percent down payment, if you qualify.
+Loans conforming to the standards of Fannie Mae and Freddie Mac could allow first-time home buyers to make a 3 percent down payment, if they qualify.